xiaoran-MENG/us-libraries-analytics/README.md

 # comp3380-group-project

+0. Open the repo in VS Code and change the username and password in auth.cfg into yours
 1. Open up WinSCP
 2. Log into WinSCP
 3. Create a directory for the group project under your directory for COMP 3380